-The Bajaj Fixed Deposit calculator calculates the returns on your Fixed Deposit.
+The Bajaj Finance FD Calculator helps you calculate the returns on your Fixed Deposit.
 The same is determined by factoring in your interest rates and frequency of the interest pay-outs.
 Thereafter, these interest rates are compounded over a period.

 In a cumulative FD, the interest amount is compounded over a period and paid only at maturity.
 Hence, longer deposits generally earn higher FD rates.